Scry icon

 End-to-end encrypted transportYes (DTLS-SRTP)Yes (proprietary)

-Frame rate ceilingUp to 60 fps Mac↔Mac after Phase 2 work60+ fps tuned for game streaming
+Frame rate ceiling30 fps default; 60 fps on the Experimental preset (desktop)60+ fps tuned for game streaming

-File transferPlanned (Pro roadmap)Limited — drag-drop in newer builds
+File transferYes — in-session, all platformsLimited — drag-drop in newer builds

 Wacom pressure / tiltNoYes (Warp)